 ICHRAs allow all businesses, regardless of size, to reimburse employees for their health care expenses.

 This means your employees can choose a health insurance plan that works best for them.
 Then you can reimburse them tax-free for their premiums and health care costs.

 Through an ICHRA, your employees receive tax benefits that are comparable to those received when employees are enrolled in employer-sponsored health plans.
 This is because the reimbursable allowances you set for your employees under the ICHRA are tax-free.

-You can offer ICHRAs with a plan start date on or after January 1, 2020.
 If you choose to offer an ICHRA, your employees will be eligible for a special enrollment period so that they have the option to get onto or change individual coverage.
 This will let your team enroll in an individual health care plan outside of the standard open enrollment period.

 What do employee classes have to do with the new rule?

 You don’t have to offer all of your employees the same reimbursement amount.

 For example, through the ICHRA you may offer a $300 health care reimbursement to your full-time employees and $100 to your part-time employees.

 To do this, you’ll need to divide your team into different “employee classes,” each with its own reimbursement amount.
 You can offer any reimbursement amount to each class.